 Each semester, graduating seniors are asked to complete a survey that assesses their perceived level of preparedness across each of the 20 student learning outcomes.
 In addition, this instrument also collects information about the courses and/or individuals who most contributed to these outcomes and job placement information.
-For AY 2019-2020, the mean perceived level of preparedness for all SLOs was 4.10/5.00 with a standard deviation of 0.29 points.
+For AY 2020-2021, the mean perceived level of preparedness for all SLOs was 4.04/5.00 with a standard deviation of 0.21 points.
 The figure below shows the distribution of scores for the senior exit surveys.
-SLO #11 (surveying) appears to be significantly lower than other areas and will be discussed in section five.
+While SLO #11 still appears to be the lowest, it has improved over the last evaluation cycle.
+However, this result will still be discussed in section six.